top of page

 Grain whiskey distillation is a method that differs from single malt distillation and is commonly used in the production of blended whiskies.
 Grain whiskey is known for its lighter and smoother character, making it a versatile component in whiskey production.

-The process of grain whiskey distillation begins with the preparation of the grains.
+The distillation process begins with the preparation of the grains.
 The grains are milled into a coarse flour called grist, which is then mixed with hot water in a vessel called a mash tun.
 This mixture, known as the mash, is left to steep, allowing enzymes to convert starches into fermentable sugars.

 After the conversion process, the liquid, known as wort, is transferred to fermentation vessels.
 Yeast is added to the wort, and fermentation takes place, converting the sugars into alcohol.
 The fermentation process for grain whiskey is typically shorter than that of single malt whiskey.

 Once fermentation is complete, the liquid, now called the wash, is ready for distillation.
-Grain whiskey is typically distilled using column stills, also known as continuous stills or patent stills.
+Grain whiskey is typically distilled using column stills.
 These stills allow for a continuous distillation process, making them efficient for large-scale production.

 The vaporized alcohol rises through the column, condenses, and re-vaporizes multiple times, resulting in a more refined and purified distillate.
 The continuous distillation process of column stills allows for a higher volume of whiskey to be produced compared to pot still distillation.